Explore the data and map solar energy

 Create a slope layer

-First, you will use the Surface Parameters tool to create a slope raster layer based on your DSM.
+First, you'll use the Surface Parameters tool to create a slope raster layer based on your DSM.

-1. If necessary, open the Geoprocessing pane.
-If the Geoprocessing pane is already open, click the Back button.
+1. In the Geoprocessing pane, click the Back button.

 • For Input surface raster, choose DSM.